iLert/docs/integrations/new-relic.md

 # New Relic Integration

 With New Relic Integration, you can easily integrate New Relic Alerts with iLert.
 So you can easily extend New Relic with SMS, Push and Voice alerts, as well as iLert rosters.
-Incidents are created in iLert and automatically closed when the problem is resolved.
-In addition, the incidents in iLert created by New Relic include bounce links to the respective Incident in New Relic.
+Alerts are created in iLert and automatically closed when the problem is resolved.
+In addition, the alerts in iLert created by New Relic include bounce links to the respective Incident in New Relic.

 ## In iLert: Create New Relic alert source <a id="create-alarm-source"></a>